 Certification is a process whereby experienced classroom teachers in Queensland schools voluntarily pursue national Certification to demonstrate their teaching skills and abilities at the higher career-stages of the Australian Professional Standards for Teachers (APST).

 Certification supports teachers to document their practice at the HAT or LT career stage of the APST.
 Assessment is made against all the descriptors of the Australian Professional Standards for Teachers (APST):

 Certification is portable as Highly Accomplished Teachers (HATs) and Lead Teachers (LTs) are certified through a national process applied by Certifying Authorities in each participating state or territory.

 Certified teachers are required to renew their certification status every five years.
 For more information, see Certification Renewal.

 Deciding to apply for Certification requires considerable reflection from teachers about their practice against the APST.
 AITSL has provided a Teacher Self-Assessment Tool to support this reflection:

+Employers have specific requirements for teachers applying for certification.
 For employer specific information about applications:

 Department of Education: